aspnet/Blazor.Docs/docs/get-started.md

 ![Blazor app home page](https://msdnshared.blob.core.windows.net/media/2018/04/blazor-bootstrap-4.png)

 > [!IMPORTANT]
 > The default *global.json* file included in the Blazor project templates may cause the project to fail to load or run if you don't have version 2.1.3xx of the .NET Core SDK installed.
-The *global.json* file pins the project to 2.1.3xx; so if you don't have that specific version range installed, the project fails to load or run.
-The workaround is to remove the *global.json* file from the project.
+The *global.json* file pins the project to 2.1.3xx; so if you don't have that specific version range installed, the project fails to load or run even if you have a newer SDK installed.
+The workaround is to remove the *global.json* file from the project or install version [2.1.302 of the .NET Core SDK](https://www.microsoft.com/net/download/dotnet-core/2.1).

 ## Help & feedback